 Most of the time, I referred to myself as a franchise “consultant.”
 It sounded better than franchise “broker” back then, and correct me if I’m wrong (don’t even think about it) I feel it still does today.

 But, make no mistake about it: a franchise consultant* is a franchise broker.
+So is a franchise “coach.”

-*There is actually another type of franchise “consultant.”
+*There’s actually another type of franchise “consultant.”
 They’re the ones who are in franchise development.
 They work with individuals and companies that want to turn their businesses into franchise businesses.
 Right, Michael?

 There are at least 3 things franchise brokers won’t tell you.
 I’ll reveal the first one in a moment.